wso2/docs-is/en/docs/learn/creating-geo-location-dataset.md

         E.g :  /&lt;PATH\_TO&gt;/geoip2-csv-converter-v1.1.0

-    -   After executing the script, you will find the `final.csv` file inside your current directory.
+    -   After executing the script, you can find the `final.csv` file inside your current directory.

         ``` java
         ** get first column form original